rewindbitcoin/watchtower/README.md

 ## 📩 Push Notifications

-The service uses **Expo Push Notifications** to alert users when a monitored vault is accessed.
+The service uses **Expo Push Notifications** to deliver critical security alerts directly to users' iOS and Android devices when a monitored vault is accessed.
+These notifications appear as system-level alert dialogs with warning messages, ensuring users are promptly informed of potential security events.

+### Critical Security Alerts

+When a vault access attempt is detected, the Watchtower immediately sends a push notification to all registered devices associated with that vault.
+These notifications:

+- Appear as high-priority system dialogs on both iOS and Android devices
+- Display clear warning messages about the vault being accessed
+- Include essential information about which vault is affected
+- Provide context about the wallet and transaction

 **Example Payload:**